devsoc-unsw/structs.sh/README.md

 ## Setup Instructions

-### Setup:
+---

+<h3 style="color:blueviolet">SIMPLE SETUP FOR COMP2521:</h3>

+When connected to CSE servers, just copy and paste these commands onto the terminal and hit enter after pasting each one:
-1. `git clone https://github.com/Tymotex/DataStructures.git && cd DataStructures` - downloads this repository and changes directory to the project root directory
+1. `git clone https://github.com/Tymotex/DataStructures.git && cd DataStructures`
-2. <a href="https://computingforgeeks.com/how-to-share-your-linux-terminal-in-web-browser-with-gotty/">Install GoTTy</a>
+2. `./util/scripts/make_recurse.sh`
-3. Run `bundle install` in the root directory to install Ruby dependencies.
-See the <a href="https://bundler.io/">ruby bundler</a>
-4. `./util/scripts/make_recurse.sh` - recursively runs `make` on all subdirectories.
-This automatically compiles all the data structures
-5. `ruby terminal-menu.rb` - starts the selection menu where all the interactive visualisers can be accessed
-6. Optional alternative to 3 for command line usage:
+3. You now have access to all the interactive data structures.
+The commands to run each of them are:
     - __*Linked Lists*:__
       1. `cd linked-list/iterative-version` or `cd linked-list/recursive-version`
       2. `./testLinkedList <space separated integers>` - initially constructs a linked list from the supplied sequence of integers.
 Eg. `./testLinkedList 42 10 4 20`